Dear Dr. Dave and Dr. Dee,

 Signed,

-At age 46 and healthy, you are not considered to be in one of the high risk groups to receive a flu shot (vaccine).
-However, you can still get a flu shot if desired.
-Because flu season begins in the Fall, the best time to get vaccinated is October or November.
+At age 46 and healthy, you are not considered to be in one of the high risk groups to receive a flu vaccination by shot or nasal spray.
+However, you can still get a flu vaccination if desired.
 There are many strains of influenza viruses and the vaccine will provide protection against only three types.

 The Centers for Disease Control at www.cdc.gov provides the following information about the influenza (flu) vaccine: